Electronic Warfare

 Russia

-Russian state-linked reporting said the 1K148 Yastreb-AV entered use with Russian artillery units in Ukraine for detecting Ukrainian firing positions; Ukrainian military and news reporting documented Russian systems destroyed by HIMARS-guided strikes in southern Ukraine, the Donetsk direction, and Luhansk Oblast, as well as a National Guard drone attack in Luhansk Oblast from 2024 to 2026.
+Russian state-linked reporting said the 1K148 Yastreb-AV entered use with Russian artillery units in Ukraine for detecting Ukrainian firing positions; Ukrainian military and news reporting later documented Russian systems hit or destroyed by HIMARS strikes in southern Ukraine, the Donetsk direction, and Luhansk Oblast, plus a National Guard drone attack in Luhansk Oblast reported in March 2026.

 Role details